Does Purell cause superbugs?

 Because Purell kills bacteria on the spot, they do not have an environment to evolve and grow.

 Purell also kills bacteria by breaking down their protein structures, which differs from how antibiotics and anti-viral medications work.

 In fact, the NIH recommends hand sanitizer to combat the spread of disease:

-“Particularly in situations like pandemic outbreak, it is crucial to interrupt the transmission chain of the virus by the practice of proper hand sanitization.”
+“Particularly in situations like pandemic outbreak, it is crucial to interrupt the transmission chain of the virus by practicing proper hand sanitization.”

-Alcohol based hand sanitizer such as Purell are approved by the FDA for use in healthcare settings as an antiseptic.
+Alcohol-based hand sanitizers such as Purell is approved by the FDA for use in healthcare settings as an antiseptic.
 Hand sanitizers don’t replace hand washing.